Analyzing Race, Gender and Skill Level Interaction in Physical Education

 As discussed in part one of this blog series I recommend that you wear a wireless microphone and find an administrator or colleague to record you.
 Make sure for this specific systematic observation that the camera follows you wherever you go.
 Also make sure that you can hear your interactions with students so you can note what was said.

-Once you video the specific class you desire to gain information from, download the Google Sheet to Excel or Numbers and fill in your students’ names.
+Once you video the specific class you desire to gain information from, copy and use the Google Sheet or download to Excel and begin filling in your students’ names.
 Secondly, add each student’s gender, skill level and ethnicity to the corresponding columns next to the their name.
 As a side note, you need to have some baseline data of your students’ capabilities as a learner before using his form.
 Thirdly, watch your lesson video carefully and record each interaction you have with a student.
 At the end of the video total the number of interactions with each individual student and enter it into the spreadsheet.

 In the interest in time I created a spreadsheet that would do the majority of the work for you.
 Once you have recorded your interactions on the spreadsheet the data will be automatically analyzed thanks to the spreadsheet wizard (my wife).
 You can find the analysis broken down into percentages on the second spreadsheet.
 The following group demographic percentages are included: percentage of male students and female students, percentage of high, medium and low skilled students, and percentage of student ethnicities.